 Polar’s notable omissions are:

-- Route Guidance: Breadcrumb navigation (on the roadmap for 2019) and related navigational functions
+- NOW LIVE: Route Guidance: Breadcrumb navigation and related navigational functions

-- Favourites on the Vantage or the ability to create intervals on-the-fly
+- NOW LIVE: Favourites on the Vantage or the ability to create intervals on-the-fly

-- Not enabling footpod to over-ride GPS a source of pace/distance whilst still recording a GPS track
+- CLAIMED TO BE LIVE: Not enabling footpod to over-ride GPS a source of pace/distance whilst still recording a GPS track

-- Not enabling a footpod as a source of pace for Polar’s power algorithm
+- CLAIMED TO BE LIVE: Not enabling a footpod as a source of pace for Polar’s power algorithm

 There is no other ‘great’ omission just several smaller ones.
-IE some things like direct Polar Balance Scale compatibility and Favourites were on the V800 but not on the Vantage.
-Other things too.
+IE some things like direct Polar Balance Scale compatibility is on the V800 but not on the Vantage.
 You can bet that the omission of ‘X’ will, for sure, annoy someone who will then write a comment below saying that s/he won’t buy the Vantage because of that.
 Fair enough.

 But of course, these omissions MUST be balanced with a great-looking watch that does have several important new bits of kit (Precision PRIME, integral running power) and new bits of software – Recovery Pro.